Jcodevisible/edtech-classroom-app-ios/README.md

 ### Running

-Run this sample app as any normal app, but only on real devices.
-If you run in a simulator, the call will work, but you won't be able to watch or stream video due to limitations of the simulator, though voice should work.
+Run this sample app as any normal app, but for full functionality you should run it on real devices. **If you run in a simulator, the call will work, but you won't be able to watch or stream video due to limitations of the simulator, though voice should work.**

 ## 🔗 Helpful Links